discordjs/guide/guide/oauth2/README.md

 You have your website, and you have a url.
 Now you need to use those two things to get an access token.
 For basic applications like [SPAs](https://en.wikipedia.org/wiki/Single-page_application), getting an access token directly is enough to work with.
 If you want to do this, make sure the `response_type` in the url is `token`.
 However, this means you will not get a refresh token, which means the user will have to explicitly re-authorize when this access token has expired.

 After you change the response type, you can test the url right away.
-Try visiting it in your browser and you will be directed to a page that looks like this.
+Try visiting it in your browser, and you will be directed to a page that looks like this.

 ![img](~@/images/49jali8.png)